Justice-Reaper/Justice-Reaper.github.io/_posts/en/2024-10-07-monitoring-cluster-shared-volumes-with-zabbix.md

 In the output, we can see that the script has found only one disk added to the cluster in CSV mode.

 The script accepts 4 arguments: used, free, pfree, and total.
-For example, if you want to know the total size of disk 11, run
+For example, if you want to know the total size of disk 11, run the command below:

 ```powershell
 C:\path\to\the\script\MonitorCSV.ps1 "Cluster Disk11" total